Academic Preparation, Individualized Support

 Individual counseling is provided to students for both personal and academic concerns.
 Grade level counselors work closely with all students at every level to help them deal with the typical challenges of adolescence.
 Personal attention and professional guidance are the hallmarks of a program that is based on the Marist values of family spirit and presence.

 Group counseling programs include personal growth for boys and girls as well as co-ed groups for grief counseling.
-In addition, counselors moderate the Positive Peer Leadership Team which provides students with opportunities to promote responsible decisions and the avoidance of substance use among their peers.
+In addition, counselors facilitate the Positive Peer Leadership Team which provides students with opportunities to promote responsible decision making and the avoidance of substance use among their peers.

 College and Career Counseling Program